khaphan-github/nextjs-scaleable-app/README.md

 - Server component:
   + Render html at serve then return html to client, get data blabla
   + Rendering strategy: Static, Dynamic, Streaming (use Suspense): Next.js will automatically choose the best rendering strategy for each route based on the features and APIs used
-- Client component: That file can handle react lifecircle hook, events, call api... vd: button, comonent handle user events.
+- Client component:
+  + That file can handle react lifecircle hook, events, call api... vd: button, comonent handle user events.
+  + SWR is highly recommended if you are fetching data on the client-side.
+It handles caching, revalidation, focus tracking, refetching on intervals, and more.
 - https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#when-to-use-server-and-client-components# nextjs-scaleable-app